KatyBrown/CIAlign/README.md

 * Visualise alignments
   * Generate image files showing the alignment before and after using CIAlign cleaning functions and showing which columns and rows have been removed
   * Draw sequence logos
-  * Visualise coverage at each position in the alignment
+  * Visualise coverage and conservation at each position in the alignment
+  * Generate position frequency, position probability and position weight matrices based on the alignment and produce output formated to be used as input for the [BLAMM](https://github.com/biointec/blamm) and [MEME](https://meme-suite.org/meme/) motif analysis tools.

 * Analyse alignment statistics
   * Generate a similarity matrix showing the percentage identity between each sequence pair

+* Make changes to the alignment
+	* Extract a section of the alignment
 	* Unalign the alignment

-* Replace U's by T's
+	* Replace U with T, or T with U in a nucleotide alignment

 ## Citation